uf2020/ccxt/Manual.md

     +---+ ExchangeNotAvailable
 ```

-- `CCXTError`: Generic error class for all sorts of errors, including accessibility and request/response mismatch.
+- `BaseError`: Generic error class for all sorts of errors, including accessibility and request/response mismatch.
 Users should catch this exception at the very least, if no error differentiation is required.
 - `ExchangeError`: This exception is thrown when an exchange server replies with an error in JSON, possible reasons:
   - endpoint is switched off by the exchange
   - symbol not found on the exchange